-They didn't realize for three days that Jesus wasn't with them.
+They didn't realize for an entire day that Jesus wasn't with them.
+Where's Brad Paisley when you need him?

 In Mary and Joseph's defense, there was a huge group of family members traveling together, and I guess she just thought Jesus was somewhere in the herd.
 But when they stopped for the night, they realized He wasn't with them.